Nic Bathurst is a dietitian and has a job that she finds really satisfying, but…she has a passion to support women through her own business.

 Her business, Naturally Nic is blossoming beautifully after 5 years of consistent effort.
 You can find her on Facebook, sharing awesome (and BS free) product reviews of “healthy” food, you can get her freedom ticket – the “Sugar Truth” short course or you can work with her 1-1 to completely transform your relationship with food.

 In the early days of her business Nic had a number of people support her to set up a website, Acuity, social media and eBooks, MailChimp, but she felt like she wasn’t techy.
-She used to cry when she had to do work in her business related to “the tech”.
+She used to cry tears of frustration when she had to do work in her business related to “the tech” and it all went wrong.
 Things like MailChimp, website edits, Facebook ads, managing her Acuity and her Xero accounting.
-Nic would get so overwhelmed with all the tech she knew she needed to learn so she could move forward in her business.
+Nic would get so overwhelmed with all the tech.
+She knew she needed to learn how to use them all so she could move forward in her business.

 She came to me because she thinks she is not techy; to get my help to do things for her and to learn to do them for herself.